regit/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 This option can be used to expose the maps of a socket filter to other processes.
 This allows for example, the external handling of a blacklist or white list of IP addresses.
-See ff
+See `scbpf` tool avalable in the `ebpf/scpbf` directory for an example of external list handling.

-In the case of XDP, the eBPF filter is attached to the interface so if you activate `pinned-maps` the eBPF will remain attached to the interface.
+In the case of XDP, the eBPF filter is attached to the interface so if you activate `pinned-maps` the eBPF will remain attached to the interface and the maps will remain accessible upon Suricata start.
 If XDP bypass is activated, Suricata will try at start to open the pinned maps `flow_v4_table` and `flow_v6_table`.
 If they are present, this means the XDP filter is still there and Suricata will just use them instead of attaching the XDP file to